Almost every kid loves apple juice, but what usually happens when they grow up? They graduate to apple juice’s mature sibling: apple cider.

 If you walk into any local grocery store, it’s very common to see apple juice stocked on the store shelves all year long.
 Depending on the brand, apple juice can include added preservatives or sugars to enhance the apple flavor and extend shelf life and making it shelf-stable.

 There are several additional options for consumers including Trader Joe’s Unfiltered Apple Juice that contains fewer preservatives and lower amounts of sugar.
-There are also additional options that contain raw apple juice, one of which is the popular Martinelli’s Juice.

 Which Do You Prefer: Apple Cider or Apple Juice?